petebryant/ethereum-greeter/README.md

 # ethereum-greeter
-Implementation of the ethereum greeter on Ubuntu using truffle.
+Implementation of the ethereum greeter using truffle.

 The original tutorial can be found here: https://www.ethereum.org/greeter